Topics

 For large dog breeds, health insurance may be a way to reduce out-of-pocket expenses.
 Insurance provides the greatest benefits to pet owners who sign up their pets early.
 An alternative might be creating a budget or a pet savings account for when things come up.

 The story of how the Dogo Argentino came to be is both enthralling and exciting.
-The idea for the breed was conceptualized by an Argentine teenager from a wealthy family.
-Dr. Antonio Nores Martinez was determined to create a hunting dog able to take down big game and, at only eighteen years old, willed the modern Dogo Argentino into being.
+The breed was conceptualized by Dr. Antonio Nores Martinez, who was determined to create a hunting dog capable of taking down big game.
+WIth his brother Agustin, they crossbred six dog breeds so that the final result, the Dogo Argentino, would have all of the desired qualities.

 Adopting a Dogo Argentino is in a class of its own.
 Caring for a new puppy can be overwhelming.
 You’ll need to choose a veterinarian, make your first trip, then schedule your dog’s vaccinations.
 We can even help you puppy-proof your home and prepare for things like teething.
 Although no one likes to think about losing their new dog, FidoAlert provides a free Fido ID and tag so you’re prepared just in case.

-Argentine Dogos require an average amount of exercise.
-With this breed, it’s the type of exercise they need that’s specific.
+While Dogo Argentinos require an average amount of exercise, it’s the type of exercise they need that’s specific.
 The Dogo Argentino is athletic and powerful and needs an outlet for it.
 They also require a good amount of mental stimulation.
 An hour or more of daily exercise will be enough to keep your pup healthy.

 A brisk walk or hike can be a good start to exercising your Dogo Argentino.
 Keep in mind that their strong prey drive could be problematic on the trail, so don’t try to take this strong dog for a walk around other people and animals without training.